Scaled Relative Graph: Nonexpansive operators via 2D Euclidean Geometry: Abstract

 \section{Abstract}

 Many iterative methods in applied mathematics can be thought of as fixed-point iterations, and such algorithms are usually analyzed analytically, with inequalities.
 In this paper, we present a geometric approach to analyzing contractive and nonexpansive fixed point iterations with a new tool called the scaled relative graph (SRG).
 The SRG provides a correspondence between nonlinear operators and subsets of the 2D plane.
-Under this framework, a geometric argument in the 2D plane becomes a rigorous proof of convergence.
+Under this framework, a geometric argument in the 2D plane becomes a rigorous proof of convergence. \keywords{Fixed-point iteration \and Euclidean geometry \and Inversive geometry \and Contraction mapping \and Douglas--Rachford splitting \and Metric subregularity \and Monotone operator \and Douglas--Rachford splitting}